AirshipCMS/Docs/Marketing/Business.md

 Think Airship might be a fit?
 See how the platform measures up to your needs >

 # Build More Efficiently
+[illustration of doubled efficiency]
-Airship CMS is just a small component of Airship, where the power of the platform exists with the developer workflow tools.
+Airship CMS is just a small component of the Airship platform.
+The full power of working with Airship exists with how the developer workflow is streamlined and decoupled from the end-user experince of content creators.

-Devs can develop faster, QA can review faster, Editors can create content, and the project can be completed more efficiently and cost-effectively.
-Double your Speed.
-Once the project schema is completed, the content of the project can be sent off to the content editor to work on, while the developers can work on the functionality.
-Isn't that better than waiting for the entire project to be completed, _then_ starting on final content?
+Once the [Project Schema] is set up, developers can start building, and content creators can start editing.
+QA Testers can review faster, and the project as a whole can be completed more efficiently and cost-effectively.

+You no longer need to wait for an entire custom project to be completed, _then_ handoff to the content editor to write the final copy.

-This doesn't mean that the project is _cheaper_, though it means you can spend more of the bucks building the website and application glamour... the stuff you really want to shine.
+Development isn't _cheaper_, it's more efficient.
+With time and costs saved, developers can spend more time building the website and application glamour... the stuff you really want to shine.

 Legos instead of Duct Tape >